sobomax/digger/README.md

   - [ ] further code cleanup (in-progress)
       - [x] move logic into high-level objects
       - [x] remove obsolete command line options
-      - [ ] remove obsolete DOS functions (i. e. function s0setupsound() and so on)
+      - [ ] remove obsolete DOS functions (i. e. function s0setupsound() and
+            so on)
       - [ ] remove ARM specific code (SDL 2.0 is not available on ARM, so the ARM specific code is useless)
       - [ ] remove DIGGER_VERSION and give Digger a regular version number
   - [ ] headless (VNC?) mode
   - [ ] network play for 2 players
   - [ ] screen update framerate that is independent of game perceived speed, "sub-pixel" updates
-  - [ ] build Digger on FreeBSD automatically, see http://erouault.blogspot.de/2016/09/running-freebsd-in-travis-ci.html

 - 3.0, aka "Digger Reloaded"

   - [ ] bigger (open?) game world
   - [ ] MMOG mode
   - [ ] deathmatch mode
-  - [ ] new capabilities to the characters (i.e. superpowers), and interactions between them (i.e. gradual damage)
+  - [ ] new capabilities to the characters (i.e. superpowers), and interactions
+        between them (i.e. gradual damage)
   - [ ] few types of diggers: scout, soldier, sniper etc.
   - [ ] monster AI 2.0?
   - [ ] digger AI to make teamplay/deathmatch interesting even in single-player mode
   - [ ] teamplay

 The source code will be free and open at all times.
-Digger Remastered is licensed under the terms of GNU General Public License version 2.
+Digger Remastered is licensed under the terms of several licenses including Public Domain, Beer-Ware, 2-clause BSD and GNU General Public License version 2.
+Please refer to a specific source file as well as source code history to find out more.